vegar/vegar.github.io/_posts/2014-06-20-lightinject-constructor-injection-corner-case.md

 It [also states](http://www.lightinject.net/#toc4) that
 > If only one named registration exists, LightInject is capable of resolving this as the default service.

-So LightInject will fist try to resolve the constructor with the most parameters, which in this case is the one taking two strings.
-It will then try to resolve each paramter; first by serviceName, then by using the default for the given type.
+So LightInject will first try to resolve the constructor with the most parameters, which in this case is the one taking two strings.
+It will then try to resolve each parameter; first by serviceName, then by using the default for the given type.
 In this case it will find a service called `parameterOne` that it uses for the first parameter, but for the second parameter it want find any service registered with the name `parameterTwo`, so it will try finding one without any name.
 Since there is only one string instance registered, it will use this as default, even though it was registered with a name.

 So how can this be solved?

 ##1.
 Hide unwanted constructors

 If a constructor shouldn't be used, there's no need for it.
-If it's our serice, we could delete the constructor, or change the access modifier.
-If it's part of an external library, we could inherit it and only expose the one constructor that we need.
+If it's our service, we could delete the constructor, or change the access modifier.
+If it's part of an external library, we could inherit it and only expose the one that we need.

         public class MyInheritedService : MyService
         {